DanyloDT/test-task-goit/README.md

 ## Functionality
 The "Tweets" application provides the following functionality:

-1.View a list of tweets.
+1. View a list of tweets.
-2.Follow and unfollow users.
+2. Follow and unfollow users.
-3.Filter tweets by type: "ALL", "FOLLOW", and "FOLLOWING".
+3. Filter tweets by type: "ALL", "FOLLOW", and "FOLLOWING".